Husbands do not need a parent. But that does not stop wives from employing mothering tendencies in marriage.

 In the true sense, we want our husband to be safe or happy or controlled so we can feel safe, comfortable or in control.

-Even when “parenting our spouse” appears positive, – wanting good things to happen in his life, never the uncomfortable – the bottom line is; we are worried about what will happen to us if something happens to him.
+Even when “parenting our spouse” appears positive, – wanting good things to happen in his life, never the uncomfortable – the bottom line is; we are worried about what will happen to us if something happens to him or if our circumstances change.

 However, God does not call us to a comfortable life

-If you have walked with God for any length of time, you quickly learn that His highest purpose is not safety, but faithfulness regardless of what is going on around you.
+If you have walked with God for any length of time, you quickly learn that His highest purpose is not always our idea of safety.
+It is faithfulness and His peace regardless of what is going on around you.

 To grow in God, we will face the unknown, wrestle in our faith, ask questions, experience pain and discomfort; and all these things work to draw us into a deeper relationship with God.